 This county airport was evidently built at some point between 1972-76,

-The earliest depiction of the Jefferson County Airport which has been located
+The earliest aeronautical chart depiction of the Jefferson County Airport which has been located

 was on the 1976 Pittsburgh Local Aeronautical Chart (courtesy of Mike Keefe),

-which depicted it as having a single 3,500' paved runways.
+which depicted it as having a single 3,500' paved runway.

 The airport was reportedly located on a former coal mine.